 Decades later of course the world has enough information about what went on in these camps to be appalled.
 Perpetrators have been prosecuted.
 Camps like Dachau have been made into museums so that we can’t escape history.
 But it wasn’t always like this.
 The film Labyrinth of Lies makes that clear.
-Set in Munich less than two decades after the war viewers of this movie are confronted with a Germany of silence.
+Set in Frankfurt less than two decades after the war viewers of this movie are confronted with a Germany of silence.
 Victims hesitant to speak up.
 Nazis living and working as bakers, mechanics, teachers in towns alongside their victims, not revealing what they did.
 Officials unwilling to share what they knew.
-Finding the criminals was a mission, aided by laws for their prosecution that didn’t yet exist, and reams and reams of paperwork and red tape.
+Finding the criminals was a mission, exacerbated by laws for their prosecution that didn’t yet exist, and reams and reams of paperwork and red tape.

 One young prosecutor, instilled with a sense of justice, “stumbles” across a victim, and a journalist passionate to tell the truth.
 And so together they begin what would lead to the first large trial in Germany of SS officers who were responsible for the deaths of thousands in Auschwitz.
 Alexander Fehling as the prosecutor Johann Radmann is outstanding in his role.
 Subtleties of facial expression and body language reveal more than words as the actor moves his character from ignorance, through duty then horror, to passion, despair and determination.

 Labyrinth of Lies is more than a film about history.
-It reveals the human heart and poses the question that, had we been in the position of those Nazi officers would we have behaved any differently?
+It reveals the human heart and poses the question that, had we been in the position of those Nazi officers, would we have behaved any differently?

 Labyrinth of Lies is in German with English subtitles.
 It opened at Ster Kinekor Cinema Nouveau in South Africa on Friday 30 September 2016.